 Each role defines the permissions to features and functionalities for that user.

 The seven default roles are aligned with best practices for running successful, scaled event programs.
 In order to keep permissions organized and simple, only one role can be assigned per user.

-Check out What are the Roles in Splash? to learn more about each role's permission set.
+Link: Check out Roles and Permissions to learn more about the permissions for each role.